elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingStations.md

 - **Configuration Key:** If opting for predefined keys, select the specific configuration parameter from the provided list.
 Alternatively, CPOs can enter a custom key by selecting the custom key option if the desired configuration parameter is not available in the predefined list.
 - **Value:** Input the new value in the Value box

 Click on **Perform Action** to send the request.
-Once the changes are made CPMS will the status as **Success**.
+Once the changes are made CPMS will set the status as **Success**.

 ##### Clear Cache
-The Clear Cache command can be sent to a Charge Point to reset or clear the authorization cache in the device.
+The **Clear Cache** command can be sent to a Charge Point to reset or clear the authorization cache in the device.

 ##### Get Configuration
 CPOs can conveniently review the configuration settings on a device by selecting the desired configuration key and clicking **Perform Action**.